raditzfarhan/yii2-sanitizer/README.md

 :---------|:----------
 **cast** | Cast given value into given type.
 Options are int, float, string.
 **digit** | Will removes non-digit from given value.
-**encode**| Escaping unwanted tags and only output plain HTML using Yii's HTML:encode() function.
+**encode**| Escaping unwanted tags and only output plain HTML using Yii2 HTML:encode() function.
 **escape** | Quote string with slashes using filter_var (FILTER_SANITIZE_MAGIC_QUOTES) function.
 **float** | Removes unwanted characters and remain a float number only.
 Similar to cast:float.
 **int** | Removes unwanted characters and remain a integer number only.
 Similar to case:int.
-**purify** | Purify HTML content using Yii's HtmlPurifier::process() function.
+**purify** | Purify HTML content using Yii2 HtmlPurifier::process() function.
 Note that HtmlPurifier processing is quite heavy so use with caution.
 **strip_tags** | Removes HTML tags from given string value.
 **trim** | Trims a string and remove white spaces.